Education & Community

 Aside from involving South and North Powys Youth Music orchestras in the Festival, the Brecon Beacons Music Trust also acts as an umbrella for the Mozart Music Fund.

-Rachel herself and other musicians including Alison McGillivray (cello), Jane Rogers (viola) and the Cambrian String Quartet have all given concerts to raise money for this fund, which relies on donations and legacies to keep going.
-Those children who do continue to play their instruments and become part of either South or North Powys Youth Music, may eventually take part in the final concert of the festival, an opportunity which would never have come their way without help at the start.
-Other children who do not go so far, have still had a chance to learn something about music, a fundamental part of their education.
+Rachel herself and other musicians including Alison McGillivray (cello), Jane Rogers (viola), the Cambrian String Quartet and Ystradivarius have all given concerts to raise money for the fund, which relies on donations and legacies to keep going.
+Those children who do continue to play their instruments and become part of either South Powys Youth Music, may progress to take part in the final concert of the festival, an opportunity which would never have come their way without help at the start.